Health Science Campus Graduate Student Handbook 2007-2008

 - An Official Transcript of courses from each institution of higher education attended by the applicant, one of which confirms that a baccalaureate or professional doctoral degree has been awarded to the applicant from an accredited college or university.

 - An Application Fee of $45 (non-refundable).
 This fee is good for one calendar year.
 Students wishing to be considered for admission for a subsequent year must submit a new application form and application fee.

-- A Minimum Grade Point Average (GPA) of 3.0 (on the basis of the 4.0 grading system at the University of Toledo) from the
+- A Minimum Grade Point Average (GPA) of 3.0 (on the basis of the 4.0 grading system at the University of Toledo) from the institution

-considered for conditional admission.
+for conditional admission.

 Anapplicant also may be considered for admission with regular student status if the applicant has completed at least 15 quarter credits or 10 semester credits of applicable course work at the graduate level, and has a GPA of 3.0 in these courses.